BDC Hamburger Icon

 Pros of online payment apps

 • They’re now a widely accepted payment method.
 Prior to the pandemic, consumers were wary of using an online app or mobile wallet for purchases.
 Sure, the likes of PayPal and Apple Pay had millions of customers, but digital payment apps hadn’t yet been adopted by the masses.
 Then the pandemic struck and everything changed.
 When people were stuck at home, e-commerce and online payments exploded.
 Consumers who previously scoffed at online payment now use it in droves.
-As of 2023, digital payments are on track to reach a total of $9.47 trillion globally and $2.04 trillion in the United States alone, as reported by Statista.
-By 2027, that will increase to $14.79 trillion globally and $3.53 trillion in the U.S. “It speaks to the comfort level of consumers in paying online,” Axler said.
+Precedence Research puts the overall value of digital payments in the United States at $36.07 billion, rising to $184.72 billion in 2034.
+“It speaks to the comfort level of consumers in paying online,” Axler said.
 “It used to be not well understood, not routine.”

 • You get paid right away.
 Unless you’re dealing in cash, you may have to wait a few days to get sales from credit and debit card transactions in your bank account.
 When you accept online payment apps, you get your money right away.
 You don’t have to wait for credit card sales to process or for a customer to respond to an invoice.
 Since cash flow is vital when running a small business, the sooner you get money in your bank account, the better.

 • They speed up checkout.
 With e-commerce heating up, merchants have to find various ways to close the sale.
 After all, shopping cart abandonment is a real problem for all types of online merchants.
 Accepting online payment apps streamlines the checkout process.
 The quicker and easier it is to purchase something, the less likely a customer is to abandon their online shopping cart.
 Also, the quicker the checkout, the higher the customer satisfaction rate.
-This goes for brick and mortar stores too.
+This holds true for brick-and-mortar stores, too.

 FYIDid you know